 Rent increased in Okemos, MI, Holt, MI .

 Rent decreased in Lansing, MI, Cortland, NY, Haslett, MI.

 2 suburbs are currently priced higher than the city of East Lansing.

 3 suburbs are currently priced lower than the city of East Lansing.

-Rent growth in East Lansing over the past year has been declining.
+Rent growth in East Lansing over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, East Lansing average rent prices appear to be relatively affordable for local residents.